How I'm Feeling

 How I'm Feeling (stylized as ~how i'm feeling~) is the debut studio album by American singer-songwriter Lauv.
 It was released on March 6, 2020, by AWAL.
 The album was supported by eleven singles, with three featuring artists such as Australian singer Troye Sivan, English singer Anne Marie, and American pop band LANY, with the single with Sivan peaking at number eighty one on the Billboard Hot 100.
-Upon release, new tracks featured collaborations with Canadian singer Alessia Cara, Mexican singer Sofia Reyes and South Korean boy band BTS.
+Upon release, new tracks featured collaborations with Canadian singer Alessia Cara, Mexican singer Sofía Reyes and South Korean boy band BTS.
 How I'm Feeling received mixed to positive reviews from music critics.

 Commercially, the album debuted at number sixteen on the Billboard 200 in the US, number nine on the UK Albums Chart in the UK and number eleven on the Canadian Albums Chart in Canada.
 In October 2021, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sales equivalent of five hundred thousand units.